Juanen100/Anaconda-Engine/README.md

 If you want to build Solar Engine go [here](https://github.com/Juanen100/JSW-Engine/blob/main/.github/DOCS_SHIT/building.md)

-If you wanna know about the Mod Support go [here](https://github.com/Juanen100/Solar-Engine/blob/master/Modding.md)

 If you want to play the game just download it from [here](https://github.com/Juanen100/JSW-Engine/releases)

 Oh Yeah, this thing still a WIP, so yeah... when I finish it i probably tell or something idunno